 A study of the family as a cultural unit, the institution of marriage, the problems of parenthood and of social-economic adjustments to society.
 Three hours lecture per week.
 Credit, three semester hours.
-(Prerequisite: Sociology 2113 and sophomore standing)

 SOC 2213 Introductory Anthropology

 A survey of major fields and basic principles in the comparative study of mankind.
 Three hours lecture per week.
 Credit, three semester hours.